richardh8/thedigeratisagabook/chapters/chapter-4/1-accepting_the_duality_of_the_world.md

 # Accepting the Duality of the World

->"The Matrix offers a striking metaphor for the times we live in — a dual reality where the physical and digital worlds are inseparably intertwined, creating a single, seamless experience.
+>"The Matrix offers a striking metaphor for the times we live in — a dual reality where the physical and digital worlds are inseparably interwined, creating a single, seamless experience.
 For organizations undergoing digital transformation, mastering this duality is not optional; it is essential.
 The goal is clear: deliver consistent value to clients and stakeholders, whether engagement happens face-to-face in the physical world or through their digital avatar.”

 | The Matrix |
 | :---: |